AlanU/freestick/README.md

-# README #
- FreeStick is a Cross Platform Joystick and Gamepad Library written in c++.
+###  FreeStick is a Cross Platform Joystick and Gamepad Library written in c++.###

-The Requirements to compile the code is [Qmke](http://qt-project.org) and the corresponding OS you which to build for.
+The only requirement to compile the code is [Qmke](http://qt-project.org), a c++ compiler and the corresponding OS you which to build for.
+The easies way to get started is to download [QT](http://qt-project.org/downloads)

 There is a NULL device if you wish to build and test the code out on an unsupported platform.

 This code is in a alpha state and currently only works on MacOSX.